DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dd>To break something.</dd>

 <dt>Quine</dt>
-<dd>A computer program that outputs its source code as it's output.</dd>
+<dd>A computer program that outputs its source code as its output.</dd>

 <dt>Extemporaneous</dt>
 <dd>Carried out with minimal preparation or with preparation but without assistance during delivery.</dd>